Meatal stenosis: Causes

 The protection provided by the foreskin for the glans penis and meatus has been recognized since 1915.
 In the absence of the foreskin the meatus is exposed to mechanical and chemical irritation from ammoniacal diaper (nappy) that produces blister formation and ulceration of the urethral opening, which eventually gives rise to meatal stenosis (a narrowing of the opening).
 Meatal stenosis may also be caused by ischemia resulting from damage to the frenular artery during circumcision.

 Risk factors

 Frisch & Simonsen (2016) carried out a very large-scale study in Denmark, which compared the incidence of meatal stenosis in Muslim males (mostly circumcised) with the incidence of meatal stenosis in ethnic Danish males (mostly non-circumcised).
 The risk of meatal stenosis in circumcised males was found to be as much 3.7 times higher than in the non-circumcised males.

 Diagnosis

-In males, history and physical exam is adequate to make the diagnosis.
+In males, history and physical exam are used to make the diagnosis.
 In females, VCUG (voiding cystourethrogram) is usually diagnostic.
+Kidney function studies, urine flow rate, evidence of urinary tract blockage, and other physiological measurements should be taken into account when making a diagnosis, rather than just visual inspection.
 Other tests may include: